yihui/knitr/hooks.md

 Then this function will be called for a chunk like this:

 {% highlight r %}
+% small.mar does not have to be TRUE, it can be any non-null value
 <<myplot, small.mar=TRUE>>=
 hist(rnorm(100), main = '')  # no main title
 @